philipperolet/trg-players/clojure.md

 - ret specs are not checked by instrument, they are meant for doc & test.check
 - partial -> oui comme tu penses et pas comme tu veux. sur le début.
 - let values are evaluated when run; but if the value is a function, the variables in the function (e.g. derefing an atom) are not -- all the bound values are bound, not free ;)
+- don't run a global-state-changing function in a namespace you'd import, it can have unexpected effects

+# Common knowledge
+- vector is variadic. vec works with a coll

+### functions, var, dispatch
+- vars are stable references to values
+- functions are "values", they can be stored in vars.
+- using defn, a function is stored in the var with the given name (automatically namespaced, so a fully qualified named although accessible without the full qualif in the current namespace)
+- the var object is the reference.
+If you type the name of a var in the repl, it evaluates it into its value.
+However, the dispatch operator #'x, equivalent to (var x), returns the var object

+### with-redef
+TLDR-> to call the original function within a with-redef, do not use its qualified name--the var has been redefed, it refers to the redefed fn.
+Use an enclosing `let` or any other way to bind the function (the value) to another name before the with-redef.

+- using with-redef, the var object will point to another function (given during with redef) within the with-redef scope.
+So, if the function given to with-redef (the "redefed" fn) uses said var object (global) in its definition, the call will be "recursive", it will call the redefed fn and not the original fn--usually not what we want unless the original function is recursive.
+- But if we put the with-redef within a `(let [new-name original-fn]` scope, then during evaluation, original-fn is evaluated to the funtion it refers, and new-name directly refers now to the original fn *value*.
+Thus a call to `new-name` in the redefed fn will correctly call the original fn, and not call recursively the redefed one.
+- Now, trickyness, if we do `(let [new-name #'original-fn]`, thus letting new-name refer to the *var object*, not its value (which would be original-fn), then when we use with-redef, the value of the var is redefed, so if we use new-name in a function call inside the with-redef, *it will refer to the redefed fn*, not the original one.

 # Clojure design / function parameters